vinefeeder/UK-FTA/README.md

     source env/bin/activate  # linux
     .\env\Scripts\activate   # windows

+On windows, if you have errors with module not found, try reinstalling requirements.txt and upgrading... python -m pip intall - r requirements.txt --upgrade Then in the top level folder remove the folder __pycache__/ so it  will be recreated.

 Modules needed:
-    You may either run the 'runonce.py' python file in UK-FTA folder 'python runconce.py' or by pip install -r requirements.txt from the command line
+    You may either run the 'runonce.py' python file in UK-FTA folder 'python runconce.py' or by pip install -r requirements.txt from the command line or to upgrade all modules
+    pip install -r requirements.txt --upgrade
 ```
 ## config
 **Be sure to configure your save path before running this suite of scripts**